Can PayPal Holdings Inc. (PYPL) Remain Competitive?

 PYPL’s Market Performance

-PYPL stocks went down by -4.65% for the week, with a monthly jump of 4.67% and a quarterly performance of 7.13%, while its annual performance rate touched 114.82%.
-The volatility ratio for the week stands at 2.92% while the volatility levels for the past 30 days are set at 2.74% for PayPal Holdings Inc..
-The simple moving average for the period of the last 20 days is -2.49% for PYPL stocks with a simple moving average of 16.41% for the last 200 days.
+PYPL stocks went down by -3.40% for the week, with a monthly drop of -4.21% and a quarterly performance of -5.97%, while its annual performance rate touched 73.19%.
+The volatility ratio for the week stands at 3.75% while the volatility levels for the past 30 days are set at 2.95% for PayPal Holdings Inc..
+The simple moving average for the period of the last 20 days is -4.36% for PYPL stocks with a simple moving average of 13.05% for the last 200 days.

 Analysts’ Opinion of PYPL